StTronn/Nocturne-Blog/content/blog/js_and_music/index.md

 Well you need to look into some topics in order to get started .
 I didn't get through the basics and just dived into it, though this could also work i would not recommend it.
 By the way don't get intimidated there is not a lot to study before you can do some serious work.

 ### Web Audio Api
 This basically enables you to control nearlly every aspect of music that you can possibly imagine in a nice and easy way.
-This abstracts all the audio engineering stuff and provides with a nice and simple graph based abstraction
+This abstracts all the audio engineering stuff and provides with a nice and simple graph based abstraction.

 Great place to get started is the beloved [mdn docs]('https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API') there is also a [repo]('https://github.com/mdn/webaudio-examples/') were all the examples code is provided.